designstem/projects/biomimicry/index.md

   <section style="height:100%; display: flex; flex-direction:column; justify-content: flex-end; padding:calc(var(--content-padding) * 0.66) var(--content-padding)">

   ## Read and eat!
-  Bruno Munari and the orange methaphore...<br />descontruction to resolve a design problem. <br> See on the next page!
+  Bruno Munari and the orange metaphor...<br />descontruction to resolve a design problem. <br> See on the next page!

   </section>
 </div>